 Seniors with COPD have needed to remain especially vigilant since the COVID-19 pandemic started.
 Individuals with COPD are likely at both a higher risk for experiencing symptoms of the virus along with developing more serious complications as a result.
+COVID-19 and COPD can prove to be a challenging combination.
 A current study published by the European Respiratory Journal reported that people with COPD were more likely to be admitted to the ICU, require ventilator care, and succumb to the virus than those without the disease.

 Although the CDC provides guidance for all of us, including those with COPD, such as regular handwashing, social distancing, and staying home whenever you can, one recommendation is particularly a struggle for an individual with breathing difficulties: wearing a face covering.
 The American Lung Association advises that individuals diagnosed with COPD try a variety of face coverings to identify which type is comfortable, and wear the mask around the house for brief periods of time to become used to the feeling.

 - Continue to manage your COPD as suggested by the physician, with modifications to curb your exposure to others, such as telehealth appointments and mail-order prescriptions.

 - Boost your body’s defense system with a balanced and healthy diet and plenty of sleep, and be sure to follow the doctor’s recommended treatment plan.

 - Be mindful of your emotional health and find opportunities to minimize stress and anxiety.
 Turn your attention away from social media and the news and engage in pleasant and gratifying activities instead.
 And make sure to check with a mental health professional as necessary for help with managing stress and preventing depression.